00:00:00:00 - 00:00:31:22

 00:13:27:05 - 00:13:54:06

 Two violence men's referral service now.
-This is a support line for men who are worried about their own behavior and want to change.
+This is a support line for men who are worried about their own behaviour and want to change.
 So if you've been listening along and thought, gosh, I'm guilty of some of these things, there is support there and their number is one 300 766491.
 Now, we should also say that financial this doesn't only happen in intimate relationships and I touched on that earlier.

 00:13:54:08 - 00:14:19:03

 Elder abuse is becoming such an issue.
 And that might be psychological or physical, but it absolutely can be financial Betty.
 Yeah, it's shocking how prevalent it can be.
 I certainly know from my time running bank branches that it was it was something we unfortunately saw all too often.
-And it was always very tragic because it was really difficult for the individual to recognize and to navigate.
+And it was always very tragic because it was really difficult for the individual to recognise and to navigate.

 00:14:19:03 - 00:14:45:12